 Like I said before this is a tear free dinner at our house, so it is a Mom’s Dinner favorite!
 This Homemade Marinara Sauce gets spooned over spaghetti or penne and garnished with Parmesan cheese, red pepper flakes, fresh basil, or all three.

 On a busy night it is served with an easy to make bagged Caesar salad.
-On the weekend when we have a little more time to prep dinner and sit around the table I will add my lemon garlic green beans and garlic bread.
+On the weekend when we have a little more time to prep dinner and sit around the table I will add a Big Italian Salad, sauteed garlic green beans or roasted fennel and garlic bread.

 More Italian Style Recipes